RULES OF THE SOCIETY

 (b) unless the Member shall within the period of notice increase the balance in their share account to £1, the Society shall cancel and forfeit their share; and

 (c) a notice under the provisions of this clause may be sent to the Member by pre-paid ordinary letter post at their registered or last known address and shall include a statement to the effect that if the Member objects to the cancellation and forfeiture of their share and wishes to remain a Member of the Society, they should within 2 calendar months increase the balance on their account to £1.

 CHAPTER 8 - Audit

-13.1 There shall be appointed in each year of account a qualified Auditor to audit the Society's accounts and balance sheet for that year.
-In this Rule "Qualified Auditor'' means a person who is a Qualified Auditor under Section 7 of the Friendly and Industrial and Provident Societies Act, 1968.
+There shall be appointed in each year of account a qualified Auditor to audit the Society's accounts and balance sheet for that year.
+In this Rule "Qualified Auditor'' means a person who is a Qualified Auditor under Section 7 of the Friendly and Industrial & Provident Societies Act, 1968.

-13.3 At least every ten years, the Society shall offer the opportunity of appointment as Auditor to other qualified persons.
+13.3 At least every 10 years, the Society shall offer the opportunity of appointment as Auditor to other qualified persons.

 13.4 Except as provided below every appointment of an Auditor shall be made by Resolution of a Meeting of Members of the Society.

-13.5 The first appointment of an Auditor shall be made within three calendar months of the registration of the Society and shall be made by the Board if no Meeting of Members of the Society is held within that time.
-The Board may appoint an Auditor to fill any casual vacancy occurring between Meetings of Members of the Society.
+13.5 The first appointment of an Auditor shall be made within 3 calendar months of the registration of the Society and shall be made by the Board if no Meeting of Members of the Society is held within that time.
+The board may appoint an Auditor to fill any casual vacancy occurring between Meetings of Members of the Society.